How to Dynamically Scale Font Size in Godot [Clean Approach]

 In the difficult quest of making games compatible with (almost) all the existing screen resolutions, one of the main problem we've encountered is how to scale texts properly when resizing the UI.

 In Godot (at least up to version 4.4) text size is not automatically scaled if its control scale changes (e.g. Label, RichTextLabel, etc...), so we need some tricks to get around this problem.
+If you're new to Godot UI in general, check out our Godot UI tutorial first for the core concepts.

 Our goal target